-It's often necessary to schedule meetings with people outside your organization.
-To simplify the process of finding mutually agreeable meeting times, Office 365 enables you to make calendars available to "external users," those who need to see free/busy time but don't have user accounts for your Office 365 environment.
+It's sometimes necessary for your users to schedule meetings with people outside your organization.
+To simplify the process of finding common meeting times, Microsoft 365 enables you to make calendars available to these people.
+These are people who need to see free and busy times for users in your organization, but don't have user accounts for your Microsoft 365 organization.

-Calendar sharing is a global setting, meaning that you, the admin, can enable it for all users in the tenant.
-Once sharing is enabled, users can use Outlook Web App to share their calendars with anyone inside or outside the organization.
-People inside the organization can view the shared calendar side-by-side with their own.
+You can enable calendar sharing for all users in your organization in the Microsoft 365 admin center.
+Once sharing is enabled, your users can use Outlook Web App to share their calendars with anyone inside or outside the organization.
+People inside the organization can view the shared calendar along with their own calendar.
 People outside the organization will be sent a URL that they can use to view the calendar.
-Users decide when to share, how much to share, and when to keep their calendars private.
+Users in your organization decide when to share and how much to share.

 Enable calendar sharing using the Microsoft 365 admin center

-In the admin center, go to the Settings > Services & add-ins page.
+In the admin center, go to Settings > Org settings, and on the Services tab, select Calendar.